-A host of factors will hinder a more rapid expansion of fixed investment.
+A host of factors will also hinder foreign direct investment.
 Foreign companies in nearly every sector have recently expressed interest in returning to the Iranian market, but we believe that Western companies will be unable to undertake major investment in the country due to the sanctions regime.
-Another key impediment will be Iran's difficult operational environment, with high levels of bureaucracy providing a significant barrier to trade and the utilities infrastructure struggling to meet demand.
-Iran scores poorly overall in the BMI Operational Risks Index, with 41.5 out of 100 ranking the country 13th out of 18 states in the MENA region.
+Involvement by firms less exposed to the US market will increase.
+Some companies are able to avoid the obstacles posed by sanctions by arranging payments in oil or financing in currencies other than the US dollar.
+That said, the complexity of arrangements to avoid sanctions will result in higher costs and delays in the completion of projects (see 'Current Account In Deficit From 2015', January 6, 2015).
+A further impediment will be Iran's difficult operational environment; Iran scores poorly in BMI's Operational Risks Index, with 41.5 out of 100 ranking the country 13th out of 18 states in the MENA region.